s-shiroyan/necromancy-server/README.md

 Additionally it provides the ability to retrieve the object instance by `InstanceId`.

 This is why the `InstanceId` should never be used in any comparison (`InstanceId != 0`) or stored anywhere.
-It should exclusively be used when sending packet data (by appending it) and when handling packet data (by looking the object up).0
+It should exclusively be used when sending packet data (by appending it) and when handling packet data (by looking the object up).

 ```
 uint instanceId = packet.ReadUInt32();